ahmadabdul592/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 12-newest_files is a script that display the 10 newest files in the current directory File 13-unique is a script that takes a list of words as input and prints only that exactly once File 14-findthatword is a script that display lines containing the pattern "root" from the file /etc/passwd File 15-countthatword is a script that display the number of lines that contain the pattern "bin" in the file /etc/passwd
+File 12-newest_files is a script that display the 10 newest files in the current directory File 13-unique is a script that takes a list of words as input and prints only that exactly once File 14-findthatword is a script that display lines containing the pattern "root" from the file /etc/passwd File 15-countthatword is a script that display the number of lines that contain the pattern "bin" in the file /etc/passwd File 16-whatsnext is a script that display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd